Making cocktails at home is good because:

 - Good Bottles

-- Diplomatico Planas, Probitas, El Dorado 3, Plantaray 3 Stars.
+- Diplomatico Planas, Probitas, El Dorado 3, Planteray 3 Stars.
 Lillet Blanc, Dolin Vermouth Blanc.

 Mai Tai